szager-chromium/rr/Trace-Portability.md

 rr should probably have a `rr pack` command which prepares a trace directory for transportation by copying all necessary system files into the trace, de-duping file data, and cutting out unused file data.

 * `CPUID` can't be virtualized by rr so moving traces between systems with different CPUID values probably won't work; machines will need to have exactly the same CPU (including stepping etc), or very close to it.
-Possibly this could be worked around to some extent with some careful dynamic glibc patching.

-It's also possible on at least some Intel CPUs for the kernel to trap userspace `CPUID`s using MSRs.
-Someone should write a kernel patch adding `prctl` commands to disable/virtualize `CPUID` like we have for `RDTSC` --- then this would be solved for rr.

-* Currently rr assumes that if we give unvarying inputs to `execve` (and specify the right syscall options to disable ASLR and force compat layout), the initial address space after exec will always be the same.
-This might not be the case across kernel versions.
-This can probably be addressed in rr without much trouble by rewriting memory after exec.
+At least some Intel CPUs can trap userspace `CPUID`s using MSRs.
+Kyle Huey is working on getting `CPUID` trapping exposed by the Linux kernel.

 There are probably unknown issues as well.

-Moving traces between identically configured VM instances can probably be made to work without much trouble, since VMs are usually able to virtualize `CPUID`.
+Moving traces between identically configured VM instances can probably already work without much trouble, since VMs are usually able to virtualize `CPUID`.